-SREB is a nonprofit, nonpartisan organization headquartered in Atlanta.
+SREB is a nonpartisan, nonprofit organization headquartered in Atlanta.
 Our 16 states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
 Our work is funded by member appropriations, as well as by contracts and grants from foundations and from local, state and federal agencies.

 Improving quality of life by

 The nation’s first regional interstate compact for education, SREB was created in 1948 by Southern governors and legislators who recognized the link between education and economic vitality.

 SREB helps states focus on what works in both policy and practice.

 We conduct research, collect and analyze data, publish reports and recommend actions on current and emerging issues.

 We bring together member states to forge consensus and work together on initiatives that would not be possible alone.
 We help states share scarce resources and best practices.